Department of Families, Fairness and Housing

 The Department of Families, Fairness and Housing (DFFH) is a department of the Government of Victoria.
 Formed from the splitting of Department of Health and Human Services in the ongoing response to the COVID-19 pandemic, DFFH holds responsibility for child protection, housing and disability.
 It also incorporates functions formerly performed by the Department of Premier and Cabinet.
 These functions included veterans affairs, women and youth, multicultural affairs and LGBTQI+ equality.

 DFFH commenced operations on 1 February 2021 with Sandy Pitcher as Secretary of the Department and Richard Wynne as the coordinating minister at the time.

 Ministers

-As of October 2023, the DFFH supports six ministers in the following portfolio areas:
+As of October 2023, the DFFH supports seven ministers in the following portfolio areas: